-For the L_UKCA_PRESCRIBECH4 logical, this just sets CH4 for the UKCA tropospheric chemistries.
-It should be noted that the L_UKCA_USEUMUIVALS logical will over-ride the L_UKCA_PRESCRIBECH4, since L_UKCA_USEUMUIVALS will take all trace gas values from the UMUI, including CH4.
-It is not possible to take some values from the UMUI and some from the UKCA_SCENARIO_WMOA1 routine.
-It is also possible to run with L_UKCA_SET_TRACE_GASES=.FALSE. and L_UKCA_USEUMUIVALS=.TRUE..
+For the L_UKCA_PRESCRIBECH4 logical, this just sets CH_4 for the UKCA tropospheric chemistries.
+It should be noted that the I_UKCA_SCENARIO integer (which must have a value for a stratospheric chemistry scheme such as Stratospheric or CheST) will over-ride the L_UKCA_PRESCRIBECH4, since I_UKCA_SCENARIO will take all trace gas values from the UKCA_SCENARIO_CTL routine, including CH_4 .
+It is not possible to take some values from the UMUI and some from the UKCA_SCENARIO_WMOA1 routine, and/or some from the UKCA_SCENARIO_RCP routine, i.e. all trace gas lower boundary condition concentrations can only come from one of the routines.

-It is advisable that when using the L_UKCA_USEUMUIVALS=.TRUE. option, the user specify all gases in the UKCA Lower Boundary Condition panel.
+It is advisable that when using the I_UKCA_SCENARIO=0 option, the user specify all gases in the UKCA Lower Boundary Condition panel.
 If the user does not do this a warning is output and the code will use a value consistent with pre-industrial levels.